bertofurth/Seagate-Central-Samba/INSTRUCTIONS_CROSS_COMPILE.md

 The next part of the procedure involves gathering the source code for each component and installing it into the working base directory.

 Here we show the versions of software used when generating this guide.
+Unless otherwise noted these are the latest stable releases at the time of writing.

 * gmp-6.2.1
 * nettle-3.3 (Unable to get later versions working)